nuriel77/iri-playbook/docs/troubleshooting.rst

 The command will return a URL link which you can share, that will open the logs in the browser.

+** DO NOT COPY PASTE BLINDLY, edit commands as required before execution! **

 Ubuntu Logs
 -----------